-The ponytails collected will go support Pantene and the Hair-U-Wear program and be used to make wigs for cancer patients of all ages through the American Cancer Society.
+The ponytails will be shipped off to be used to make wigs for cancer patients of all ages through the American Cancer Society.

 Londonderry High teacher and event organizer Steve Juster said the rally was to celebrate the program’s “angels” while sharing stories of survival and hope.